chung-leong/async-do-while/README.md

 # async-do-while

-A simple library for Bluebird that helps you create while or do-while loop involving asynchronous operation.
+A simple library for Bluebird that helps you create while or do-while loops involving asynchronous operations.

 One key design goal is maintaining readability.
 A loop is structured as multiple function calls so that you don't up end with awkwardly indented code.
-That also helps

 ## Usage ##